tom01koehler/SampleLocationApi/README.md

 Sample REST Api written in .NET 6, EF Core6, and testing using MSTest with Moq.
+Application will run immediately on pull with no additional setup; in memory database and cache.

 # Requirements